rezomegrelidze/ExcelSerializer/README.md

-# A really simple tool that converts a C# object to an excel file.
+# A simple tool that converts a POCO object to an excel file.

-## This is a really simple example where we assume that we have an excel file that contains person objects on each row
+## An example where we assume that we have an excel file that contains person objects on each row
 `
     class Program
     {